See how you can save on next year’s ski vacation.

 jackson hole tree skiing, jackson hole Jackson Hole is a playground of steeps and trees. | Photo: Jackson Hole Mountain Resort

-A big part of Jackson Hole’s appeal is the variety of tree-skiing options.
-Most of the mountain is covered in widely spaced trees as well as a few tight tree sections for those looking for a challenge.
-Experts craving steep trees will want to head to Woodsey Woods (off Bridget Gondola), Saratoga Bowl (off Apres Vous lift), or Moran Face (off Teton Quad).
-There’s also no shortage of fun tree routes under the Sublette Chair, particularly between Bird In The Hand and Table Rock.
-The ski-in ski-out Moose Creek Townhomes feature their very own chairlift and offer skiers and riders the ultimate ease of access.
+A big part of Jackson Hole’s appeal is the huge variety of tree-skiing options.
+Much of the mountain is blanketed in widely spaced glades, perfect for flowy turns, with tighter, steeper sections tucked in for those chasing a challenge.
+Experts craving steep trees will love exploring Woodsey Woods off Bridget Gondola, Saratoga Bowl from Apres Vous lift, or Moran Face off Teton Quad.
+The terrain under the Sublette Chair is another fan favorite, with playful lines between Bird in the Hand and Table Rock that showcase consistent powder pockets.

 Check out the Jackson Hole trail map to find these zones →